bitsteller/witica/doc/getting-started.md

 With this basic knowledge you are now ready to begin with setting up a website.

 ## Step 1: Get the server script
-Currently there is no automatic way to install Witica (this will probably follow).
-Currently you need to download the source and install dependencies by yourself.

-Before you can use Witica you need Python 2.7 installed on your computer.
-When Python is installed use [pip](http://en.wikipedia.org/wiki/Pip_(package_manager)) to install the following witica:
+Before you can use *witica* you need Python 2.7 installed on your computer.
+You also need to make sure that you have all prerequisites installed needed for the Pillow imaging library.
+Please follow the instructions for your operating system at [pillow.readthedocs.org](http://pillow.readthedocs.org/installation.html).

+The easiest way to install *witica* is to use [pip](http://en.wikipedia.org/wiki/Pip_(package_manager)):

 	pip install witica

+**Note**: You might need to run this with *sudo* depending on your systems configuration.

-Alternatively can extract the source code from [here](!get) and run `setup.py install`.
+Alternatively you can extract the source code from [here](!get) and run `setup.py install`.

 ## Step 2: Set up the source